Instant Pot Pinto Beans and Ham Recipe. Make this classic comfort food recipe in half the time in your pressure cooker.

 This recipe comes together in just under an hour.
 Once your Instant Pot comes to pressure the beans and ham will cook for 50 minutes.
 Once the cooking time is over you will want to allow your instant pot to do a “natural release” for 40 minutes.

-Instant Pot Pinto Beans and Ham Recipe
+MorDirections for Instant Pot Pinto Bean Recipe and Ham

 Instant Pot Pinto Beans and Ham